Susanou/EECS290FinalProject/README.md

 Writing/Art/Music style (What perspective, ambiance, or time period is conveyed?)
 --
 Medieval-ish style of writing and music.
-Commedic aspect too.
-Art style paper drawn.
+Comedic aspect too.
+Art style: paper drawn.

 Innovation (What is unique about the design or implementation?)
 --
-The fact that you can befriend your ennemies.
+The fact that you can befriend your enemies.

 Team Member Roles (Division of labor, timelines?)
 TENTATIVE --